 To add a class to your schedule, you may fill out the Course Schedule Change form after the first week of class and have it signed by the faculty member of the course you wish to enroll in.

 If you wish to register for a class that conflicts with another course, you will need to have both instructors sign the Course Time Conflict Form.

 You may utilize the Special Request Form for any of the following purposes: (1) substituting coursework, (2) pre-requisite related inquiries, and (3) transfer coursework.

 All students have the option to register for placement exams, free of charge, in order to satisfy pre-requisites for appropriate courses.
 If you wish to learn more about the placement exams please click here.

-Professor John Choma, former co-chair of the Ming Hsieh Department of Electrical Engineering, taught courses in electrical circuit theory, passive and active filters, and analog integrated electronics.
+Professor John Choma, former co-chair of the Ming Hsieh Department of Electrical and Computer Engineering, taught courses in electrical circuit theory, passive and active filters, and analog integrated electronics.
 You can view Professor Choma’s past DEN lectures for the following courses here: EE 536a: Mixed-Signal Integrated Circuit Design and EE 541: Radio Frequency Circuit Design.

 Cadence tools are actively being used in the following courses: EE 477L: MOS VLSI Circuit Design, EE 536ab: Mixed-Signal Integrated Circuit Design and 577ab: VLSI System Design.